Kaayrapetov/Predicting-Customer-Satisfaction-for-Rent-the-Runway/README.md

 Sleeves | the type of sleeves on the garment has |sleeveless , long_sleeves, short_sleeves, three_quarter_sleeves, cap_sleeves, flutter_sleeves strapless, other
 Neckline|the type of neckline on the garment |v_neckline, crew_neckline, high_neckline, square_neckline, off_shoulder, shirt_collar_neckline, boat_neckline, scoop_neckline, sweetheart, halter, straight_neckline, mock_neckline, cowl_neckline, turtleneck, other
 Dress_style| the cut of the bodice of the dress|hourglass,sheath, shift, gown,sleeveless, maxi,wrap, blouson, full skirt, short sleeves, a-line, long sleeves,empire_waist, cap sleeves, strapless, shirtdress, other
+Fabric | A column was created for each of 13 most commonly occuring fabrics | A number between 0 and 100 designating the amount of given fabric in blend
 Rating | the number of stars out of five stars that the customer left rated the garment with.| out of five stars